Medical Modernization

 When we look at the overall view of technology in healthcare, we are often looking at digital transformation that has already reached the Plateau of Productivity.
 These are the systems that we have come to expect in our healthcare platforms and interactions.
 Innovation in these areas is more about incremental gains realized over time than earth-shattering changes.

-An easy example of a solid foundation built on technical innovation we can point to is a company called OzSystems; they lead the way in pioneered newborn screening and reporting.
+An easy example of a solid foundation built on technical innovation we can point to is a company called OzSystems; they lead the way in pioneering newborn screening and reporting.
 The goal was early detection and intervention for all issues that disproportionally impact newborns and present quality of life impacts.
 They broadly pushed the technology envelope and regulators to mandate this type of tracking.
-The result, a drastic reduction of untreated early childhood issues across many states and countries.
+The result: a drastic reduction of untreated early childhood issues across many states and countries.

 That may sound like an odd example of technological innovation due to the inclusion of regulatory updates.
 In the medical platform space, the addition of regulatory mandates becomes the hallmark of innovation that has successfully reached pervasive implementation and traversed this phase.